ibm-cloud-docs/AnalyticsEngine/Livy-api.md

 ```
 where `<changeme>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

-If the application was Java/Scala-based and the jar file was stored in object storage, the command would need to specify both a reference to the jar file and the class you wanted to run like in the example below.
-Note that this example also makes use of a Stocator connector so the URI varies accordingly and the commands assume that the object storage referenced is already configured on the cluster.
+If the application was Java/Scala-based and the jar file was stored in Object Storage, the command would need to specify both a reference to the jar file and the class you wanted to run like in the example below.
+Note that this example also makes use of a Stocator connector so the URI varies accordingly and the commands assume that the Object Storage referenced is already configured on the cluster.
 ```
 curl \
 -u "<user>:<password>" \